prof-tallman/prof-tallman/README.md

-- 👋 Hi, I’m @prof-tallman and I teach computer science at Concordia University Irvine.
+- 👋 Hi, I’m @prof-tallman and I am a computer science professor at Concordia University Irvine.
 I teach classes that have interesting subject matter: everything from Data Structures/Algorithms and Object-Oriented Programming to Information Security (crypto) and a basic Machine Learning class.
 - 👀 I’m interested in creating projects that can be used as examples and assignments for these classes.
 I believe that students learn best with Project Based Learning--but it can be hard to find the right projects.

 <!---